DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 * And the **coding skills** to get there
 * Examples:  [Gapminder](http://www.gapminder.org/world/) | [cancer screening](http://www.vox.com/2015/10/28/9631500/does-mammography-work) | [Uber in NYC](http://fivethirtyeight.com/features/uber-is-serving-new-yorks-outer-boroughs-more-than-taxis-are/)

+Target audience
+* Coding novices, not prior experience required or expected

 Rules to live by
 * **Don't panic**.
 The jargon and concepts will seem mysterious at first, but if you keep with it they'll start to make sense.
 * **Ask for help**.
 Raise your hand if you don't follow what we're doing.